1. Overview of the IMF as a Financial Institution

 The global financial crisis of 2007–09 highlighted how economically interconnected countries have become.
 During the crisis, the IMF mobilized on many fronts to support its members.
 To meet the ever-increasing financing needs of countries hit by the crisis and help strengthen global economic and financial stability, the IMF significantly bolstered its lending capacity.
-As a first step, it secured large bilateral borrowing agreements from individual member countries and/or their agencies and expanded the New Arrangements to Borrow (NAB).
-As a second step the IMF obtained commitments to increase quota subscriptions of member countries—the IMF’s main source of financing.
-The IMF has refined its general lending framework to make it better suited to member countries’ needs, particularly to give greater emphasis to crisis prevention.
-The IMF also undertook an unprecedented reform of its lending policies toward low-income countries and significantly boosted the resources and concessional lending available to the world’s poorest countries.
-To increase its permanent resource base and strengthen its legitimacy, in December 2010 the IMF’s member countries also agreed to a historic quota and governance reform to double quotas and increase the role of emerging market and developing economies in the decision-making of the institution while simultaneously preserving the voice of the low-income members.
+It did so both by securing large bilateral borrowing agreements from individual member countries and/or their agencies and by expanding the New Arrangements to Borrow (NAB) as a first step, as well as obtaining commitments to increase quota subscriptions of member countries—the IMF’s main source of financing.
+The IMF has refined its general lending framework to make it better suited to member countries’ needs, in particular to give greater emphasis to crisis prevention.
+The IMF also undertook an unprecedented reform of its policies toward low-income countries and significantly boosted the resources and concessional lending available to the world’s poorest countries.
+To increase its permanent resource base and strengthen its legitimacy, in December 2010, the IMF’s member countries also agreed to a historic quota and governance reform to double quotas and increase the role of emerging market and developing economies in the decision-making of the institution while simultaneously preserving the voice of the low-income members.

-This chapter describes the evolution of the IMF’s financial structure and operations, its role and functions, its governance structure, and the nature of recent reforms.
-It provides an over-view of the material covered in detail in subsequent chapters, looking in turn at the IMF’s nonconcessional financing (Chapter 2), concessional financing (Chapter 3), the Special Drawing Right (SDR) (Chapter 4), income generation (Chapter 5), and financial risk management (Chapter 6).
+This chapter describes the evolution of the IMF’s financial structure and operations, its role and functions, governance structure, and the nature of recent reforms.
+It provides an overview of the material covered in detail in subsequent chapters, looking in turn at the IMF’s nonconcessional financing (Chapter 2), concessional financing (Chapter 3), the Special Drawing Rights (SDR) mechanism (Chapter 4), income generation (Chapter 5), and financial risk management (Chapter 6).
 The chapter concludes with suggested sources for further information on IMF finances.